Hoyasumii/bee-movie/README.md

 This is Ken.

 Yeah, I remember you.
 Timberland, size ten and a half.
-Vibram sole, I beli
+Vibram sole, I belie